 1. Under-tank heaters AKA heat pads

 There are many types of under-tank heaters used with reptiles but you need to make sure your crabs do not overheat.
 For this reason we do not mount the heat pad under the tank despite it’s name.
 Heat pads are sold in a variety of sizes based on your tank size but those guidelines are often misleading.
 The heat pad should cover approximately 1/2 of the tank’s longest wall and should be mounted on the exterior side of the glass above the substrate line.
-The heat pad should keep the temperature stable between 75 (cool side) and 80 degrees F (23.8-26.7C) warmer side.
+The heat pad should keep the temperature stable between 75 (cool side) and 85 degrees (warmer side).
 Hermit crabs are cold blooded creatures and must have a warmish and cooler side to their substrate.
 To accomplish this you can place the heat pad all the way to either end or your tank.
 Your heat pad may need an exterior layer of insulation to help direct all the heat into the tank.
 Your local weather and home temperature will affect the efficiency of the heat pad so tweaks may be needed between seasons.
 See the bottom of this article for a link to insulating products.

 UTHs can be used on plastic tanks however, plastic tanks are not recommended for use as permanent crabitat!!

 Heat Strips are manufactured in the same way as mats.
 They are made narrower and are generally used to heat small boxes and the cages used for housing juvenile snakes and some other species.
 The principles of use are the same as those for mats and the same precautions should be exercised.
 In small enclosures the heat build up can be very quick.
 The temperature should be adequately monitored and controlled with a thermostat.

 You will need to switch bulbs from day to moon glo or purchase two lamps (unless you are using a heat pad at night).
 These fixtures will also hold a ceramic heat emitter.

 Multi fixture hoods – Available in a variety of lengths